MicrosoftDocs/azure-docs/articles/babylon/starter-kit-tutorial-2.md

 ---
 title: 'Tutorial: Navigate the home page and search for an asset'
+titleSuffix: Azure Purview
-description: This tutorial describes how to use features on the Azure Babylon home page and search in the catalog.
+description: This tutorial describes how to use features on the Azure Purview home page and search in the catalog.
 author: hophan
 ms.author: hophan
 ms.service: data-catalog